-In collaboration with BJA, the Police Foundation and its partners will provide eligible agencies with proactive and on-demand training and technical assistance, including practical guides and checklists, technical briefings and training, and quick reaction assessments as warranted.
+In collaboration with BJA, the National Policing Institute and its partners will provide eligible agencies with proactive and on-demand training and technical assistance, including practical guides and checklists, technical briefings and training, and quick reaction assessments as warranted.
 This assistance is available from law enforcement, investigative and prosecution experts, forensics experts, technologists, and academic experts who can share unique insights into effective and efficient processes and approaches to a variety of criminal investigations.
-To view agencies that have requested training and/or technical assistance, please see the map below:

 To request technical assistance, training, or other resources related to investigations and CGICs through this initiative, agency POCs should fill out the Training and Technical Assistance Request Form below.
-Agency POCs can also send an email to TTA@policefoundation.org or call the Police Foundation at 202-833-1460.
+Agency POCs can also send an email to TTA@policinginstitute.org or call the National Policing Institute at 202-833-1460.

 Frequently Asked Questions (FAQ)